 They reduce carbon emissions, enable significant savings on energy bills and provide homes and businesses with increased energy independence by reducing their reliance on traditional power grids.

 Getting in touch directly with the agency or organisation offering the incentive is always advisable.
+They will provide a detailed application process and advise you on the required documentation or forms to fill in.

 Written by Sam Jeans